nemaniswathi/Lexical-Scoping/README.md

 In order to complete this assignment, you must do the following:

-    Fork the GitHub repository containing the stub R files at https://github.com/rdpeng/ProgrammingAssignment2 to create a copy under your own account.
+   1.Fork the GitHub repository containing the stub R files at https://github.com/rdpeng/ProgrammingAssignment2 to create a copy under your own account.
-    Clone your forked GitHub repository to your computer so that you can edit the files locally on your own machine.
+   2.Clone your forked GitHub repository to your computer so that you can edit the files locally on your own machine.
-    Edit the R file contained in the git repository and place your solution in that file (please do not rename the file).
+   3.Edit the R file contained in the git repository and place your solution in that file (please do not rename the file).
-    Commit your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
+   4.Commit your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
-    Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.
+   5.Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

 Grading